-Pursuant to the application of the European Directive 2003/87/EC of October 13, 2003, establishing a scheme for emission allowance trading, the Company enters into certain types of derivatives (cash purchase and sale, forward transactions and options) in order to implement its management policy for associated risks.
-As of December 31, 2015 and 2014, the Company had a net notional position of 391 with a net fair value of (16) and a net notional position of 201 with a net fair value of 22, respectively.
+Pursuant to the application of the European Directive 2003/87/EC of October 13, 2003, establishing a scheme for emission allowance trading, the Company enters into certain types of derivatives (mainly forward transactions and options) in order to implement its management policy for associated risks.
+As of December 31, 2016 and 2015, the Company had a net notional position of 420 with a net negative fair value of 104 and a net notional position of 391 with a net negative fair value of 16, respectively.